seamplex/feenox/README4academics.markdown

 FeenoX tries to achieve its goals by…

-- on [both ethical (since it is free) and technical (since it is open source) ground][] while interacting with other free and open specimens
+- standing on [both ethical (since it is free) and technical (since it is open source) ground][] while interacting with other free and open specimens such as

   - operating systems
   - libraries